junxit/us-congress-bills-113/metadata.md

 - 2014-05-20 — Introduced in Senate
 - 2014-05-20 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-05-21 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2014-07-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment.
+With written report No. 113-207.
+- 2014-07-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment.
+With written report No. 113-207.
+- 2014-07-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 463.